-The NSW Ministry of Health supports the executive and statutory roles of the Health Cluster and Portfolio Ministers.
-The NSW Ministry of Health assumed responsibility for supporting the Minister for Women and Minister for the Prevention of Domestic Violence and Sexual Assault from 1 July 2015.
+The NSW Ministry of Health supports the executive and statutory roles of the Minister for Health and Minister for Regional Health, Minister for Mental Health and Minister for Medical Research.

 New South Wales Health also comprises a number of state-wide or specialist health services:

 NSW Ambulance is responsible for providing responsive, high quality clinical care in emergency situations, including pre-hospital care, rescue, retrieval and patient transport services.

 Health Infrastructure is responsible for the delivery of the NSW Government’s major works hospital building program, under the auspices of a Board appointed by the Secretary.
 The Board Members each offer specialised expertise in areas of health and infrastructure delivery.

 HealthShare NSW provides high-quality shared services to support the delivery of patient care within the NSW Health system, including providing payroll and procurement functions, supporting patient care through food and linen services and assisting people with a disability to live and participate in the community.

 NSW Health Pathologyis a state-wide clinical and scientific service that provides quality, reliable public pathology, forensic and analytical science services across NSW.

 eHealth NSW provides state-wide leadership on the shape, delivery and management of Information Communication Technology (ICT) led healthcare. eHealth NSW is responsible for establishing, implementing and ensuring compliance with eHealth strategy, policy and standards across the state.